massyn/aws-security/README.md

 The script needs an IAM account, or at least some credentials to query the AWS account.
 At the very least, the script must have read-only access. https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html

+### S3 bucket
+You can store your data files on the local machine, but it makes more sense to use an S3 bucket.
+It is recomended that you create an S3 bucket to store all data files.

+### Slack
+The solution has built in support for Slack.
+You can provide a Slack Webhook to receive alerts directly in your channel for any issues that have been identified.

 ## Running a security scan
 ### Option 1 - Use CloudShell
 This method requires an S3 bucket to be created.